 Use a sharp serrated knife and slice into 1" slices (or however large you like).

-Serve the Green Onion Pancake Beef Rolls hot and freshly made.
+Serve the Chinese Green Onion Pancake Beef Rolls hot and freshly made.

-Serve the green onion pancakes with additional hoisin sauce if you desire.
+Serve the green onion pancakes with additional hoisin sauce on the side if you desire.

 If you don't like spicy, omit the chilies and dou ban jiang/broad bean paste in the recipe.